 Mosquitoes were having their own party.
 We’ll leave the rest to your imagination.

 Sometimes these tiny bloodsuckers are harmless, leaving behind only a small bump and light rash before flying away.
-But mosquitoes – as well as ticks and flies – can also carry and spread dangerous diseases, such as Lyme disease, dengue, and malaria.
+But mosquitoes – as well as ticks and flies – can also carry and spread dangerous diseases.
+These vectors can transmit diseases like dengue and and malaria, among others.
 Which makes them the deadliest animal known to humans, killing more people each year than all others combined.

 Now, they and other disease-carrying pests – known to scientists as “vectors” – are spreading farther and bringing diseases to places where they hadn’t been previously as our climate is changing.